nci/MTtsdp/MT_L0/README.md

 ## Packed Raw Data and Level 0 MT time series data processing levels

-We present the following Python3 codes:
+We present the following Python3 codes that were used to generate the AusLAMP Musgraves [packed raw time series data](http://dx.doi.org/10.25914/5eaa30d121c3e), [Level 0 concatenated ASCII time series](http://dx.doi.org/10.25914/5eaa30d63bd17) and [Level 0 concatenated NetCDF time series](http://dx.doi.org/10.25914/5eaa30da28069):

-   1. **01_pack.py** - Produces a zip file of the raw instrument data for each site in the survey (e.g. station1.zip, station2.zip, ...).
+   1. `01_pack.py` - Produces a zip file of the raw instrument data for each site in the survey (e.g. station1.zip, station2.zip, ...).

-   2. **02_time_series.py** - Generates Level 0 concatenated EX, EY, BX, BY, BZ ASCII files at a per station per day granularity.
-These ASCII files have associated metadata available.
+   2. `02_time_series.py` - Generates Level 0 concatenated EX, EY, BX, BY, BZ ASCII files at a per station per day granularity.
+These ASCII files do not have any associated metadata available.

-   3. **03_netcdf.py** - Creates a single Level 0 concatenated netCDF file per station per day for variables EX, EY, BX, BY, BZ.
-The MT time series metadata is also available in the netCDF file.
+   3. `03_netcdf.py` - Creates a single Level 0 concatenated NetCDF file per station per day for variables EX, EY, BX, BY, BZ.
+The MT time series metadata is also available in the NetCDF file.

-## Raw data and metadata
+### Raw data and metadata

-Virtual links are used here for accessing the __Earth Data Logger__ raw MT time series data and associated metadata.
+Virtual links are used here for accessing the __Earth Data Logger__ raw MT time series data and associated metadata:

 ```
 00_data_virtual_link/01_data_location -> /g/data/my80/proc_mus/Musgraves/